friend1ws/nanomonsv/README.md

 ### Control panel
 Starting with version 0.5.0, the use of the control panel is supported.
-In this software, supporting reads for SVs are collected for multiple samples other than the sample of interest, and such reads are removed as commonly noise (or those derived from common SVs).
+In this software, supporting reads for SVs are collected for multiple samples other than the target sample, and such reads are removed as common noise (or those derived from common SVs) in the `get` stage.
-This srategy is expected to exclude many false positives in addition to improving computational cost.
+This strategy is expected to exclude many false positives as well as improving computational cost.

 We have prepared the command to create control panels from the user's own sequencing data.
-In addition, for users who do not have sufficient sequencing data that can serve as a control panel (or just do not have time for processsing), we provide a control panel that has been created in advance from the [Human Pangenome Reference Consortium](https://humanpangenome.org/), which you can download by the following command:
+In addition, for users who do not have sufficient sequencing data that can serve as a control panel (or just do not have time for processing), we prepared a control panel that has been created using the 30 Nanopore sequencing data from the [Human Pangenome Reference Consortium](https://humanpangenome.org/), which you can download by the following command:

 ```